Cambalab/vue-admin/README.md

 ## Introduction

-*We've been working a lot with other libraries that generate administration dashboards, routes, resources in other javascript frameworks, but did not find any Vue library capable of performing this kind of solution, except of many really impressive Vue libraries that provide UI components for admin dashboards.
-We are pretty convinced Vue's learning curve is gentle, so we thought we could try and build our own tool.*
+*We've been working a lot with other libraries that generate administration dashboards, routes, resources in other javascript frameworks, but did not find any Vue library capable of performing this kind of solution, except many impressive Vue libraries that provide UI components for admin dashboards.
+We are pretty convinced Vue's learning curve is gentle, so we thought we could try and build our tool.*

 ## About the library